 You can’t react if unconscious, surprised, blinded, or backstabbed.

-A successful attack inflicts damage on a body area.
-Randomize a wound location, compare the damage to present armor, then apply a wound corresponding the damage if any remains.
+A successful attack damages a body area.
+Randomize a wound location, compare the damage to present armor, then apply a wound corresponding remaining damage.

 Armor is expressed as Hardness|Reduction.
 For example, 7 hardness and 5 reduction (steel plate armor) is written 7|5.